js2me/mobx-react-routing/README.md

   }

   // override this method because we need to send rootStore to our view models
-  // but default `RouterStoreBaseImpl` this method implementation don't know about RootStore createRoute(routeDeclaration: RouteDeclaration): RouteObject {
+  // but default `RouterStoreBase` this method implementation don't know about RootStore createRoute(routeDeclaration: RouteDeclaration): RouteObject {
     return createRoute(routeDeclaration, this, (config) => {
       const VM = config.VM as unknown as typeof PageViewModelImpl;